Pocahontas, Illinois

-Pocahontas is a village in Bond County, Illinois, United States.
+Pocahontas is a village in Burgess Township, Bond County, Illinois, United States.
 The population was 697 at the 2020 census.

 History

 Pocahontas was originally known as Hickory Grove and then Amity.
 In 1850, the name was changed to Pocohontas (with an "o").
 In 1855, the current spelling with an "a" came into place.
 Pocahontas was incorporated as a village in 1847.
 The town was named after Pocahontas Coal.

+The production of coal was huge in Pocahontas in the early 1900's.
+The mine was a great source of profit for the town and was in production for nearly 40 years.
+Although production stayed consistent the owners of the mine itself changed multiple times.
+The Pocahontas Coal Company began the production of coal in Pocahontas, IL in 1905 and ended in 1929.
+Then the mine stayed in production through the Bond County Coal Company in 1930.
+In 1931 the mine was in production through the Pocahontas Mining Company.
+Then within the next year the mine found its final production name.
+The Illinois Pocahontas Coal Company became its lasting name from 1932-1942.
+The mine closed in 1942, and this was the end of the coal mining era in Pocahontas, IL.
+Through the 37 years the mine was in production it produced 4,772,340 tons of coal.

 Geography

 According to the 2021 census gazetteer files, Pocahontas has a total area of 0.80 sqmi, of which 0.78 sqmi (or 97.39%) is land and 0.02 sqmi (or 2.61%) is water.